fatma2123456/MTC-COMPETITION/Lingo/README.md

 - MFCC feature extraction (13 coefficients) using Librosa
 - Padding/truncation of audio features to fixed length
 - Character-level tokenization for transcripts
+- Max sequence length for audio features: Defined by max_len
+- Max transcript length: Defined by max_transcript_len
+- Character to index mapping for text processing

+### Training Details

+- Batch Size: 16
+- Epochs: 8
+- Learning Rate Reduction: Factor of 0.5, patience of 5 epochs for Acoustic Model, 1 epoch for Language Model

 ## Training Process